grishagin/CellCounting/README.md

 6. The plugin will prompt you for a folder containing the images to be analyzed.
 7. Output:
   +	Macros 1:
-    + File “Cell counting results.txt” in the folder with the images analyzed.
+    + File “Cell counting results (ccm1).txt” in the folder with the images analyzed.
     + Copy of the results in the system clipboard.
   +	Macros 2:
     + Folder with the processed images in in the folder with the analyzed images.
-    + File “Cell counting results.txt” in the folder with the analyzed images.
+    + File “Cell counting results (ccm2).txt” in the folder with the analyzed images.
     + Copy of the results in the system clipboard.